comptoolsres/comptoolsres.github.io/index.md

 ## Class Demeanor and Netiquette

-Students are expected to arrive to class on time and behave in a manner that is respectful to the instructor and to fellow students.
-Please avoid the use of cell phones and restrict eating to outside of the classroom.
+Students are expected to join class Zoom meeting on time and behave in a manner that is respectful to the instructor and to fellow students.
+If at all possible, please have your video on during class--it is easier for me to teach and for discussion if we can see you!
+Please do be aware of your surroundings and ensure that content visible on your video, or shared via screen sharing, is appropriate for class.

 Opinions held by other students should be respected in discussion, and conversations that do not contribute to the discussion should be held at minimum, if at all.

-### Cell Phone and Texting Policy

-Students should turn cell phones to vibrate before coming to class.
-Cell phone rings and notifications disrupt fellow students and the instructor.
-Please be courteous to all and silence your phone.

-### Computer Use

-This is a hands-on computational class and students are expected to have their computer at every class.
-Students should be working on course content while in class.
-Students are expected to be respectful of others with the content visible on their computers.
-Sometimes videos are a helpful way to learn new content.
-If that is the case, please use headphones so that the audio is not audible to others in class.
+Please use the "Raise Hand" feature of Zoom to ask a question.

+Students should be working on course content during class.

-### Discussion Boards
+### Discussion Boards and Slack Channel

-The Canvas discussion boards can be used to ask for and provide help by all.
+The Canvas discussion boards and Slack can be used to ask for and provide help by all.
 Students should be supportive and considerate of others at all times.
 Rude or inappropriate comments will be removed and the poster will be warned.

 ## University Honesty Policy